gaultier/blog/wayland_from_scratch.md

 This is coincidentally our first message we send, so let's briefly go over the structure of a Wayland message.
 It is basically a RPC mechanism.
 All bytes are in the host endianness so there is nothing special to do about it:

-- 4 bytes containing the id of the resource ('object') we want to call a method on
+- 4 bytes: The id of the resource ('object') we want to call a method on
-- 2 bytes containing the opcode of the method we want to call
+- 2 bytes: The opcode of the method we want to call
-- 2 bytes containing the size of the message
+- 2 bytes: The size of the message
 - Depending on the method, arguments in their wire format follow

 The object id is `1`, which is the singleton `wl_display` that already exists.